Hamza-333/Wall-Following-Robot-RL/README.md

 #### Loading a pre-trained model or policy

-First note that in this context, policies are the trained models that correspond to the data stats before each training iterations.
+First note that in this context, policies are the trained models that correspond to the data stats before each training iteration.
 These are stored in the './policies' directory.

 Models are the evaluated models stored at each evaluation during training, and also after the final evaluation after training is terminated.

+In our current implementation, please note that this functionality is only supported for the main task: constant speed.

 To load a pre-trained model or policy run either of the following as required: